alexharrell/docs/content/collections/docs/antlers.md

 Antlers can handle logic and conditional statements, just like native PHP.
 You can use logic to check settings, variables, or even user data and alter the output of your page.

-You may construct conditional statements using the `if`, `else`, `elseif`, `unless` keywords, and use any of PHP's [comparison](https://www.php.net/manual/en/language.operators.comparison.php) and [logical](https://www.php.net/manual/en/language.operators.logical.php) operators.
+You may construct conditional statements using the `if`, `else`, `elseif`, `unless` keywords, and use any of PHP's [comparison](https://www.php.net/manual/en/language.operators.comparison.php) and [logical](https://www.php.net/manual/en/language.operators.logical.php) operators, except the double pipe (it's too close to our Modifier syntax).

 ```
 {{ if songs === 1 }}